Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 The public Lean build of Ascendant.Zero mechanically confirms conformance with the scope defined in Appendix A.2.
 In particular, the exported interface certifies only the intended S5-compatibility layer in the form □◇∃x P(x), rather than the stronger necessary-existence claim □∃x Ω(x).
 Kernel inspection of axiom dependencies shows that the publicly derived compatibility theorem depends solely on the explicitly declared bridge axiom PosPossibility, with no additional hidden assumptions.
 Moreover, the presence of an axiom-free model witness (TrivialModel) and an explicit explosion canary (exFalsoQuodlibet) confirms that consistency guards are active at the public boundary.
 Together, these artifacts demonstrate that the public verification surface is strictly scope-conformant: it certifies admissibility and safety properties while intentionally preventing the leakage of stronger internal conclusions.

 The public interface is not an emergent byproduct of the proof; it is an intentionally defined export boundary.
-It governs what is externally auditable so that the certified status of the internal result is inferable from the public surface.
+It governs what is externally auditable so that the public surface remains a scope-conformant certificate of the exported interface, without exposing the private proof route.
 The exported functions provide machine-checkable witnesses that the certified theorem holds.
 Because the exported functions are kernel-checked proof objects, the certified claim is not merely asserted but constructively derivable: the existence of these witnesses guarantees, by the Curry–Howard correspondence, that the verified property holds within the formal system.

   **In short: by BHK/Curry–Howard, the theorem is true exactly insofar as a kernel-accepted proof object exists; the public interface exposes only audit witnesses of that fact while keeping the constructive route private, protecting the IP.**